 - An ability to reflect their own area of expertise in the full range of board discussions;

 - Demonstrable ability to champion Orchestras Live both within their own context and that of Orchestras Live networks and events;

 - A clear understanding of, or willingness to undertake training to acquire, the principles of charitable and corporate governance.

 In return, we offer you the opportunity to be an essential part of the future development of an innovative and forward thinking organisation, bringing the thrill of live orchestral music to people and places all over England and leading new thinking in the sector.
 Being a trustee will provide you with new insight into the charitable and cultural sectors and the opportunity to build your knowledge and skills.

 Orchestras Live is a creative producer.
 Our partnerships are essential to create orchestral experiences for communities all across England, particularly in areas where cultural investment is low.
 We work with orchestras and artists, local authorities, community groups, music education hubs, venues, promoters and other stakeholders committed to ensuring inclusive access to high quality live orchestral events.
 The work is made possible through a variety of funders: statutory, local authority, commissioners and private trusts and foundations.

-Please browse our website for more information about our work, and read about some of our recent projects here.
+Please browse our website for more information about our work.

 More information about being a trustee can be found here.